Writing C# Functions

 Tutorial Video

-Creating a Function
+How to create a Function

 • You can also select "Preview" to visualize how the inputs will look in the function.

 • Return to your command prompt.
-Decide where you want Hypar to save the code for your function on your computer, and use the cd command to set that location as the current working directory:
+Decide where you want Hypar to save the code for your Function on your computer, and use the cd command to set that location as the current working directory:

-• cd C:/users/yourUserName/repos
+cd C:/users/yourUserName/repos

-• hypar new --function-id=96a0df70-2a7d-4612-9c0e-7f6d86830576
+hypar new --function-id={YOUR_FUNCTION_ID]

 • A bunch of messages will go by as Hypar sets up your local project.